AndreiChertkov/teneva/README.md

 - The github repository [teneva_bm](https://github.com/AndreiChertkov/teneva_bm) with benchmarks library for testing multidimensional approximation and optimization methods.

+- The github repository [teneva_opti](https://github.com/AndreiChertkov/teneva_opti) with wrapper for various optimizers adapted to work with benchmarks from `teneva_bm`.

 - The github repository [ttopt](https://github.com/AndreiChertkov/ttopt) with the gradient-free optimization method `TTOpt` for multivariable functions based on the TT-format and maximal-volume principle (see also [NeurIPS-2022 paper](https://proceedings.neurips.cc/paper_files/paper/2022/hash/a730abbcd6cf4a371ca9545db5922442-Abstract-Conference.html)).

 - The github repository [PROTES](https://github.com/anabatsh/PROTES) with the optimization method `PROTES` (PRobability Optimizer with TEnsor Sampling) for derivative-free optimization of the multidimensional arrays and discretized multivariate functions based on the TT-format (see also [arxiv paper](https://arxiv.org/pdf/2301.12162.pdf)).